PORTFOLIO

 megdeitz@uw.edu

-I’m Meg, a Seattle-based supply chain and sourcing professional who cares about clarity, thoughtful systems, and work that supports people.
+I'm Meg, a Seattle-based strategic sourcing and supply chain leader with eight years across CPG, wellness, packaging, and global commodities — who cares about clarity, thoughtful systems, and work that supports people.

 Meg Deitz